 Glass is the most commonly used material for the back shell of smartphones today.
 The iPhone 4 can be said to lead the entire smartphone industry to the era of glass back cover designs.

-The use of glass, especially for the era of full touch screens, unifies the texture of the front and back of the fuselage, with higher aesthetics, and more “high-end”.
-The scratch resistance is stronger than that of metal, but the disadvantage is that it is easy to It is broken and easily contaminated with fingerprints, and its thermal conductivity is relatively poor.
+The use of glass, especially for the era of full touch screens, unifies the texture of the front and back of the fuselage, with higher aesthetics and more “high-end.”
+The scratch resistance is stronger than that of metal.
+Still, the disadvantage is that it is easy to It is broken and easily contaminated with fingerprints, and its thermal conductivity is relatively poor.

-After the development of the glass back shell for a period of time, mobile phone manufacturers collectively went back to metal materials.
+After developing the glass back shell for a while, mobile phone manufacturers collectively returned to metal materials.
 For a time, metal materials have become synonymous with high-end.
 From iPhone 5 to iPhone 7, Apple’s 5th generation iPhone still leads the trend of metal materials. ; After iPhone 8 / iPhone X, the entire market has returned to glass material until today.

 Under the premise that the front of the fuselage is increasingly similar, the face value competition of major manufacturers is left with the back cover.